On this page

 Minerals are the property of the Crown in South Australia.
 For prospecting and mining purposes access to land is obtained through the provisions of the Mining Act 1971, as amended, and the Regulations under the Act (Mining Regulations 2011).

-Fossicking permits are not required in South Australia.
-However, authorisation to enter onto a property must be obtained from the landowner prior to entry to fossick on the land.
+Authorisation to enter onto a property must be obtained from the landowner prior to entry to fossick.

 Fossicking areas have been established on part of the Echunga and Gumeracha Goldfields near Adelaide.

-- The Chapel Hill (Old Echunga) and Jupiter Creek diggings near Echunga are located on Historic Reserves controlled by the Department of State Development, Mineral Resources Division, and fossicking is permitted.
+Fossicking is permitted on the Chapel Hill (Old Echunga) and Jupiter Creek diggings near Echunga - these diggings are located on Historic Reserves controlled by the Government of South Australia's Department for Energy and Mining.

 You may not enter areas held under current mineral claims, mineral or extractive minerals leases, retention leases, miscellaneous purposes licences or private mines to prospect or fossick unless you have obtained prior approval from the holder.
 Although such activities are permissible on exploration licences, it is not possible to peg a mineral claim without approval of the licensee.